mathworks-ref-arch/administer-mathworks-service-host/admin-scripts/linux/admin-controlled-installation/README.md

 > 1. You have installed MathWorks Service Host to a custom location
 > 2. You have set the environment variable `MATHWORKS_SERVICE_HOST_MANAGED_INSTALL_ROOT` to that custom installation location for all users who may be running MathWorks products.

->Note: The above scripts work only for MATLAB releases starting from R2024a Update 6.

-## Note: Updating MathWorks Service Host
-The scripts in this repository will be updated every four weeks to reflect the newer release of MathWorks Service Host.
-Administrators who are managing MathWorks Service Host installations in custom locations should keep those installations up-to-date.
-To be notified of new releases of MathWorks Service Host, you can subscribe to releases in this repository.

 # Feedback
 We encourage you to try this repository with your environment and provide feedback.
 If you encounter a technical issue or have an enhancement request, create an issue [here](https://github.com/mathworks-ref-arch/administer-mathworks-service-host/issues).